F1nnM/Rainbow-Cards/README.md

 }
 ```
 If you don't know how to do that, just mail me that information.

+## Contribute to this repository

+Be it design improvements, new features or just a fixed typo, any contribution to this repository are very welcome.
+For larger contributions please check back with me first, so we don't work on the same thing separately.

 # Run your own, completely separate version of the game
 Please don't run a new instance with the intent of replacing me, however you're welcome to run a new instance of this game for your friends or other groups.